awsdocs/aws-organizations-docs/doc_source/tag-policy-cli.md

 This report can take some time to complete\.
 You can check the status by running the following command:

 ```
-$ aws resourcegroupstaggingapi describe-report-creation
+$ aws resourcegroupstaggingapi describe-report-creation --region us-east-1
+{
+    "Status": "SUCCEEDED"
+}
 ```

-When the above command returns `SUCCEEDED`, you can open the report from the Amazon S3 bucket\.
+After the above command returns `SUCCEEDED`, you can open the report from the Amazon S3 bucket\.